Centre for Contemporary Chinese Studies

 - Natural resources, water, and climate change

-Our Centre has been spearheading Chinese Studies in Australia and serves as a leading unit for Chinese Studies.
-We are working on several ongoing large research grants, including a Ford Foundation grant to conduct collaborative research on local engagement within Indonesia for Chinese investment projects, and to organise a network of scholars for sharing China knowledge in the Southeast Asia and Pacific Region (2021-2022, US$250,000), a DFAT funded project “Engaging Digitally with Chinese International Students to Promote Australian International Education: Creating a Collaborative Online Video Series about Studying In Australia” (2021–2022, AU$99,000), and another project funded by the National Natural Science Foundation of China (ie “The Process, Mechanism and Effects of Spatial Restructuring of the Multi-dimensional Primary Education”, 2021-2024, AU$110,000).
+Our Centre has been spearheading Chinese Studies in Australia.
+We are currently working on several large research grants, including a Ford Foundation grant to conduct collaborative research on local engagement within Indonesia for Chinese investment projects, and to organise a network of scholars for sharing China knowledge in the Southeast Asia and Pacific Region (2021–2022, US$250,000), a DFAT funded project “Engaging Digitally with Chinese International Students to Promote Australian International Education: Creating a Collaborative Online Video Series about Studying In Australia” (2021–2022, AU$99,000), and another project funded by the National Natural Science Foundation of China “The Process, Mechanism and Effects of Spatial Restructuring of the Multi-dimensional Primary Education” (2021–2024, AU$110,000).

 Further details and smaller projects can be found on individual staff members' Find an Expert profiles or personal websites.

 CCCS regularly hosts visiting scholars (including PhD candidates) of Chinese Studies from China and elsewhere in the world.